Sanju Aau Sanjana

-Sanju Aau Sanjana is a 2010 Odia film screenplay & directed by Ashok Pati with dialogue by Rajaniranjan, produced by Lutu Mohanty, and starring Babushaan, Parijaat, and Mihir Das.
+Sanju Aau Sanjana is a 2010 Indian Odia film written and directed by Ashok Pati with dialogue by Rajani Ranjan, produced by Lutu Mohanty, and starring Babushaan, Parijaat and Mihir Das.

-It is a remake of the Telugu film Parugu starring Allu Arjun, Sheela, and Prakash Raj.
+It is a remake of the 2008 Telugu film Parugu starring Allu Arjun, Sheela, and Prakash Raj.

 Plot

 Parsuram Paikray is an influential personality in the city.
 He has a dream that both of his daughters Sanjana and Anjana should marry upon his choice.
-Anjana falls in love with Amar and left home after get married.
+Anjana falls in love with Amar and left home after getting married.
 Parsuram kidnapped all of Amar's friends with his goons to track his daughter.
-Sanjay is one of Amar's friend, who get kidnapped.
+Sanju is one of Amar's friend, who get kidnapped.
 Sanju falls in love with Parsuram's second daughter Sanjana and both escaped from his house.
 Parsuram sent his goons to kill Sanju and rescue Sanjana.
-Sanju survives and at last marry Sanjana.
+Sanju survives and at last marries Sanjana.